smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 4 - Deeper Into the Dark.md

 "In my experience, they're often the same thing."

-A sound from outside made them both look up—distant shouting from the harbor.
+A sound from outside made them both look up - distant shouting from the harbor.
 Sisyphus moved to the window, squinting against morning sun reflecting off the sea.
 A ship had arrived, black-sailed and riding low in the water.
 Armed guards surrounded the dock as figures were herded off the vessel.

 Young figures.
 Children, some of them.